Retro cool: Kyoto's kissaten cafe scene

 "They have preserved the ambiance of European tea culture by stylizing it as only the Japanese can while serving nostalgic meals and drinks in an atmosphere just as nostalgic," he says.

-He says there is a continuity between the kissatens run by "masters" and specialty -- or third wave -- coffee shops.
+He says there's a continuity between the kissatens run by "masters" and specialty -- or third wave -- coffee shops.

 Common to both he says is an earnestness to making coffee, dedication to service and attention to detail.